-Since when was,"Thou shalt not have hair below your shoulder after 40, and heaven forbid, after 50" the 11th commandment?
+Since when was "Thou shalt not have hair below your shoulder after 40, and heaven forbid, after 50" the 11th commandment?
 Just because you're a certain age doesn't mean an entire hairstyle is officially off limits.
-It's totally possible to rock long hair over 50, but you'll want to keep your locks in tip-top shape.
+It's totally possible to rock long hair over 50 — even with glasses — but you'll want to keep your locks in tip-top shape.
 We've rounded up everything you need to know about maintaining long hair after 50, including the best long hairstyles for ladies over 50 and how to go gray with long hair.

 As you age, your hair also changes — and not just the color.
 Maybe you've noticed your hair texture is different.
 Over time, fine hair may feel thinner and more delicate, while thick hair becomes stiff and coarse.
 Fortunately, there aren't many hair problems that a good blowout won't fix.
 But if you're looking for a long-term natural solution, there are a few things to keep in mind when it comes to caring for mature hair.